aleju/papers/neural-nets/Batch_Normalization.md

   * Naive method: Train on a batch.
 Update model parameters.
 Then normalize.
 Doesn't work: Leads to exploding biases while distribution parameters (mean, variance) don't change.
   * A proper method has to include the current example *and* all previous examples in the normalization step.
   * This leads to calculating in covariance matrix and its inverse square root.
 That's expensive.
 The authors found a faster way.

+* (3) Normalization via Mini-Batch Statistics
+  * Each feature (component) is normalized individually.
+(Due to cost, differentiability.)
+  * Normalization according to: `componentNormalizedValue = (componentOldValue - E[component]) / sqrt(Var(component))`
+  * Normalizing each component can reduce the expressitivity of nonlinearities.
+Hence the formula is changed so that it can also learn the identiy function.
+  * Full formula: `newValue = gamma * componentNormalizedValue + beta` (gamma and beta learned per component)
+  * E and Var are estimated for each mini batch.
+  * BN is fully differentiable.
+Formulas for gradients/backpropagation are at the end of chapter 3 (page 4, left).